hgreenhut/Big-Data-Machine-Learning-Henry-Greenhut/docs/Homework1.md

 * Y can be continous
   * This is a regression problem, where Y is a continous value, like weight
 * Y can also be discrete
-  * This is a classification problem, where Y is a distinct label, like a picture containing a dog or not
+  * This is a classification problem, where Y is a distinct label, like whether a picture contains a dog or not

 Data Science Pipeline
 * Stage I